PlatONnetwork/platon.py/docs/examples.rst

                 max_chunk_scan_size=10000
             )

-            # Assume we might have scanned the blocks all the way to the last Ethereum block
+            # Assume we might have scanned the blocks all the way to the last Platon block
             # that mined a few seconds before the previous scan run ended.
-            # Because there might have been a minor Etherueum chain reorganisations
+            # Because there might have been a minor Platon chain reorganisations
             # since the last scan ended, we need to discard
             # the last few blocks from the previous scan results.
             chain_reorg_safety_blocks = 10
             scanner.delete_potentially_forked_block_data(state.get_last_scanned_block() - chain_reorg_safety_blocks)

-            # Scan from [last block scanned] - [latest ethereum block]
+            # Scan from [last block scanned] - [latest platon block]
             # Note that our chain reorg safety blocks cannot go negative
             start_block = max(state.get_last_scanned_block() - chain_reorg_safety_blocks, 0)
             end_block = scanner.get_suggested_scan_end_block()